 I welcome what the Secretary of State, the Prime Minister and the Government have done, putting national security in front of profit and telling the world that this sovereign nation will not be pushed around by any country.
 Will the Secretary of State reassure me that we will still be able to work at breakneck speed to roll-out a 5G network throughout the country with credible, trustworthy partners?
 We should also recognise that as technology moves on, a lot of this stuff will be done through software, not necessarily through hardware.

-In January, the Government announced that Huawei would be limited to 35% of the network but crucially not be in its core.
+In January, the Government announced that Huawei would be limited to 35% of the network but, crucially, would not be in its core.
 While I welcome the U-turn, I must point out that Huawei is already in the core of EE’s 4G network—5G, of course, is layered on top—and BT has said that it will take years to remove it.
 How will the Secretary of State mitigate the risk posed by Huawei’s continued presence in the core of EE’s network?

 The Secretary of State focuses on delays and costs, but he also knows that Huawei has contracts in the Xinjiang public security bureau to deliver digital surveillance that oppresses a million Muslims.
 It also benefits from the slave trade.
 Does he agree that in any major public procurement contract, there should be due diligence on human rights?
-Why has he not done so in this case?
+Why has he not ensured that in this case?

 It is not actually the UK Government who are procuring from Huawei; it is the mobile network operators who do so.
 However, the hon.
 Member’s point about modern slavery is correct, and that is why we brought forward the Modern Slavery Act 2015.
 Of course, such considerations are undertaken for public procurement.

 My right hon.
 Friend raises the distinction between 4G, 3G and 5G.
-First, 5G is the new technology.
-It is the successor to 3G and 4G.
-Indeed, as he said to this House previously, the reality of the 5G network is that it is fundamentally different, and it is a recognition of that fundamental difference that we are imposing these rules in respect of 5G.
-Of course, over time, 5G will be the replacement network and then, in turn, 5G will be replaced by 6G and, in all of that, Huawei will be absent.
+First, 5G is the new technology; it is the successor to 3G and 4G.
+Indeed, as he has said to this House previously, the reality of the 5G network is that it is fundamentally different, and it is in recognition of that fundamental difference that we are imposing these rules in respect of 5G.
+Of course, over time, 5G will be the replacement network and then, in turn, 5G will be replaced by 6G, and in all of that, Huawei will be absent.

 I welcome the statement, but the report of the Huawei Cyber Security Evaluation Centre Oversight Board says that there are existing cyber security risks to the Huawei network in the UK, which the company has no credible plan to remedy.
 What will the Secretary State be doing to seek to address those existing cyber-security risks in the network before 2027?

-Obviously, the most blunt way of doing that is to ban the flow from the beginning of the year and then address the stock to 2027.
-In advance of that, we will also be imposing much tougher conditions on all of the mobile network operators through the telecoms security Bill.
-Essentially, that will shift the balance from the Communications Act 2003, whereby it was up to the mobile network operators to determine how best to ensure security, to this legislation that will involve the Government setting out those requirements, and they will address those sort of issues.
+Obviously, the most bluntest of doing that is to ban the flow from the beginning of the year and then address the stock to 2027.
+In advance of that, we will also be imposing much tougher conditions on all the mobile network operators through the telecoms security Bill.
+Essentially, that will shift the balance from the Communications Act 2003, whereby it was up to the mobile network operators to determine how best to ensure security, to legislation that will involve the Government setting out those requirements, and they will address issues of that sort.

 With regard to our other networks, people in the telecoms industry have suggested to me that it is not actually as difficult to replace the equipment as the representatives of the industry suggest.
 Can my right hon.
 Friend confirm that, in his technical consultation about supply chain alternatives, he will push them to distinguish between things they prefer not to have to do and things that are genuinely impossible?

 My hon.
 Friend raises an important point.
 Of course we will do that.
-It is just worth bearing in mind with all of this that it is not just one decision, but the cumulative impact of all those decisions.
+It is just worth bearing in mind with all this that it is not just one decision, but the cumulative impact of all the decisions.
 We imposed restrictions in January.
-We are imposing further restrictions on banning the procurement and then we are imposing further restrictions again in 2027.
+We are imposing further restrictions on banning the procurement, and then we are imposing further restrictions again in 2027.
 We will just get to a point on the deliverability of this.

 Today’s announcement relates principally to the imposition of sanctions by the US Government and the consequences of that.
 The wider points the hon.
 Gentleman raises are likely to be addressed through the investment security Bill, which will come before the House.

 I add my voice to the welcome for this vital decision in the interests of national security.
-Building on the question from my hon.
-Friend the Member for Bolsover (Mark Fletcher), although for many of my constituents in rural Buckinghamshire 5G will be game-changing, to put it bluntly, any reliable mobile signal will be life-changing.
+May I build on the question from my hon.
+Friend the Member for Bolsover (Mark Fletcher)?
+Although for many of my constituents in rural Buckinghamshire 5G will be game-changing, to put it bluntly, any reliable mobile signal will be life-changing.
 What assurance can my right hon.
 Friend give me that the incredible shared rural network can be pushed up the agenda and delivered faster than currently scheduled?

 As my hon.
 Friend knows, we signed the deal for the shared rural network just a few months ago.
-That was incredible progress and we will continue to challenge it to go further and faster.
-In addition, I am aware when we talk about getting full fibre to the premises that many people are still struggling with getting superfast, so we also need to make sure we get superfast to the remaining 4% of households in the UK.
+That was incredible progress, and we will continue to challenge it to go further and faster.
+I am aware when we talk about getting full fibre to the premises that many people are still struggling with getting superfast, so we also need to make sure that we get superfast to the remaining 4% of households in the UK.